JogoShugh/CoderDojoPonceSprings.Events/Workshops/Tic-Tac-Toe-game/HolcombBridgeMiddleSchoolSessions.md

 Since most of you are new to the subjects of programming and web development, we will use this session to start learning the JavaScript programming language.

-During the last 15 minutes of the session, we'll all play the Tic Tac Toe games some more, and come up ideas for new features or to build, as a group, during the 3rd session.
+During the last 15 minutes of the session, we'll all play the Tic Tac Toe games some more, and come up with ideas for new features to build, as a group, during the 3rd session.

 ### Homework after Session 2